JuanVilla424/aws-ngfw-security-automations/CONTRIBUTING.md

 ## 📜 License

-2024 - This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-You are free to use, modify, and distribute this software under the terms of the GPL-3.0 license.
+© 2025 **AWS**.
+All rights reserved.
+Unauthorized use, reproduction, or distribution is strictly prohibited.
 For more details, please refer to the [LICENSE](LICENSE) file included in this repository.